 "There clearly was imbalance in the intake of ballast water.
-The company investigation ultimately will tell us what caused that imbalance," a spokesman for Tokyo-based Mitsui O.S.K.
-Lines was quoted in the press after the incident.
+The company investigation ultimately will tell us what caused that imbalance," said Greg Beuerman, a spokesman for Tokyo-based Mitsui O.S.K.
+Lines, which owns the 654-foot car carrier.